wrapl/minilang/docs/library/list.rst

 .. _type-list-node:

-:mini:`type list::node`
+:mini:`type list::node < list::node::const`
    A node in a :mini:`list`.
-   Dereferencing a :mini:`list::node::const` returns the corresponding value from the :mini:`list`.

-.. _type-list-node:

-:mini:`type list::node < list::node`
-   A node in a :mini:`list`.
    Dereferencing a :mini:`list::node` returns the corresponding value from the :mini:`list`.
    Assigning to a :mini:`list::node` updates the corresponding value in the :mini:`list`.

+.. _type-list-node-const:

+:mini:`type list::node::const`
+   A node in a :mini:`list`.
+   Dereferencing a :mini:`list::node::const` returns the corresponding value from the :mini:`list`.

 .. _type-list-slice: